JessPinkman/Pure/README.md

 echo Pure::form()
     ->id('select-form')
     ->append(
-        Select::render('user-preference', [
+        new Select('user-preference', [
-            Option::render( 'Select your preference', null, true ), Option::render( 'A is the best', 'a' ), Option::render( 'B is better', 'b' ),
-            Option::render( 'C is amazing', 'c' )
+            new Option( 'Select your preference', null, true ), new Option( 'A is the best', 'a' ), new Option( 'B is better', 'b' ), new Option( 'C is amazing', 'c' )
         ]);
     );